iselasoria/iselasoria/README.md

 In November of 2020, I decided to take a serious approach to learning to code.
 I found [Launch School](https://launchschool.com/mastery) and worked through their curriculum until I took the data engineering job.
 Now, I am back to the Launch School curriculum.
 This github profile is almost exclusively material I produce as a byproduct of completing Launch School coursework.

+  Current course-- Assessment Ruby and General Programming

+Completed Courses:
-  Current course-- Fundamentals of Programming with Ruby
+- Fundamentals of Programming with Ruby
 <!--
 **iselasoria/iselasoria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.